 Would you agree... that prompting an autistic child to socialize can lead to positive, friend-making behavior?

 ♦ #3 Fixation Games

 Lynette asked, "But what can be done about Mia's fixation with traffic lights?"
 I stated, "Mia's fixation can be used as a foundation for a game.
 For example, she might respond particularly well to Red Light, Green Light.
 Mia might be more likely to enjoy socializing if she is playing a game that incorporates one of her interests."
 Have you found that incorporating a natural interest of an autistic child into a game can lead to greater socialization?

-On this track, we discussed Three Tips for Free Time at School.
+In this section, we discussed Three Tips for Free Time at School.
 These included rules, lining up with a friend and fixation games.

-On the next track, we will discuss an excerpt of Carlin Flora’s article, "The Kiriana Conundrum," about a young woman with Asperger’s Syndrome.
+In the next section, we will discuss an excerpt of Carlin Flora’s article, "The Kiriana Conundrum," about a young woman with Asperger’s Syndrome.

 Online Continuing Education QUESTION 10

 What are four tips for free time at school?

 To select and enter your answer go to .